Table of Contents

 The approach to the treatment of autoimmune diseases is very diverse.
 Since problems in the immunity take on a lot of forms and can affect various parts of the body, drugs and other treatment modalities have been developed in order to come up with a selection of highly specific treatment choices that can be customized per patient.

 These treatment modalities have also greatly improved the prognosis of the once fatal diseases.
 An example of which is plasmapheresis in Goodpasture’s syndrome.
 This technology involves the removal of circulating antibodies and other mediators in the plasma, thereby keeping the exaggerated immune component of the blood from destroying both the lungs and the kidneys.
-Immunosuppressive medications that are given in conjunction to plasmapheresis could also greatly halt the development of complications caused by Goodpasture’s syndrome.
+Immunosuppressive medications that are given in conjunction with plasmapheresis could also greatly halt the development of complications caused by Goodpasture’s syndrome.
 This combination can also be used in other autoimmune disorders.

 Deciding which treatment modality among the hundreds of ways to tackle autoimmunity to include in the treatment regimen would mean that a deeper understanding of the disease progression of the autoimmune disorder should be observed.
 This is to ensure a safe and efficient curative and rehabilitative period.